wwagner4/doctus-webaudio-tryout/README.md

 #### Implemented Ideas
 * Make a panning Example
-* Implemet some sound filters where the cutoff frequency is controlled by the pitch, an envelope and/or a modulator
+* Implement some sound filters where the cutoff frequency is controlled by the pitch, an envelope and/or a modulator
 * Make a metallic sound using inharmonic partials. 'metallic'
-* Designe a sound with a reusable ADSR envelope.
+* Design a sound with a reusable ADSR envelope.
 'ADSR'
 * Make a reusable noise AudioNode. 'noise'
-* Create some kind of 'Tremolo Controler'. 'noise's
+* Create some kind of 'Tremolo Controller'. 'noise's

 #### TODOs
 * Check why noise has delay on portable devices